 Afterward, my boss specially appointed me to be in charge of the storehouses and I had the final say about how to arrange the goods.
 Originally, the keys to the storehouses could not be given to any outsider, but nevertheless the boss gave them to me.
 My boss put such great trust in me, which was the outcome achieved by God’s work in me.

 After my experience, I understood God’s will better.
-God used such work to perfect my faith in Him.
+Through such work God allowed me to have faith in Him.
 When I truly relied on Him, God led me by my side and the so-called difficulty was not difficult anymore.
 From this fact, I was aware: No matter how stupid a person is, as long as he is willing to trust in and rely on God, he, even being a green hand, can also become clever and wise.